WordPress Easy HTTPS Redirect Plugin tutorial shows you how to set up and configure your site for HTTPS security using this plugin.

 WordPress Easy HTTPS Redirect Plugin

-Step 1 ) Once you install the plugin go to Settings -> Redirection to set up the plugin.
+Step 1 ) Go to Settings -> HTTPS Redirection to set up and enable the plugin.

-First read the following message which is displayed at the very top of the plugin setup.
+Step 2 ) First read the following message illustrated in the image, which is displayed at the very top of the plugin admin settings.

-Once you have read the above then carry on with the setting of the plugin.
-The plugin only has 1 to 3 options to set up.
+Step 3 ) Once you have read the above then carry on with the settings of the plugin.
+The plugin only has 3 options to set up.
 It is very easy but at the same time very effective.
 In the following image you will be able to enable the following options.

 - Force resources to use HTTPS URL.